Cloud Data Warehouse Migration 101: Expert Tips

 A cluster of clouds in the sky representing cloud data warehouse migration

-The cloud is no longer synonymous with risk.
-There was a time when most CIOs would never consider putting their crown jewels — AKA customer data and associated analytics — into the cloud.
-But today, there is a magic quadrant for cloud databases and warehouses comprising more than 20 vendors.
-And adoption is so significant that many participants have earned notable market capitalization.
+The cloud is the de facto standard for housing data these days.
+There was a time not so long ago when most CIOs would never consider putting their crown jewels — AKA customer data and associated analytics — into the cloud.

-As enterprises migrate to the cloud, two key questions emerge: What’s driving this change?
-And what must organizations overcome to succeed at cloud data warehousing?
+As more enterprises migrate legacy data and systems to the cloud, two key questions continue to cause CIOs sleepless nights: How can I mitigate the risks of cloud data migration?
+And, what must our organization overcome to succeed at cloud data warehousing?

 It is natural to assume the biggest drivers are time and money.
-It’s costly and time-consuming to manage on-premises data warehouses — and modern cloud data architectures can deliver business agility and innovation.
+It’s costly and time-consuming to manage on-premises data warehouses — and modern cloud data architectures can deliver business agility and innovation, among many other cloud data warehousing benefits.
 However, CIOs declare that agility, innovation, security, adopting new capabilities, and time to value — never cost — are the top drivers for cloud data warehousing.

 “Cloud data warehouses can provide a lot of upfront agility, especially with serverless databases,” says former CIO and author Isaac Sacolick.
 “There are tools to replicate and snapshot data, plus tools to scale and improve performance.”
 Yet the cloud, according to Sacolick, doesn’t come cheap.
 “A misconception is cloud data warehouses and lakes are cheap or don’t require IT ops support.”